thielema/patch-image/README.md

     Files listed in `relation.csv` are not loaded.
   Instead of this, the program checks consistency with `state.csv` and files listed as command-line arguments.

+# Trouble shooting

+## Unrelated images are recognized as overlapping or vice versa

+If the program misses related image pairs or recognizes unrelated images as overlapping, you may first watch the overlap differences the program prints.
+You may then adapt the threshold via the `--maximum-difference` option.

+The total image might contain repetitive elements that make unrelated image parts look like they overlap.
+So, if there is no clear threshold or you find the above procedure inappropriate, you may alternatively let the program emit a `relation.csv` file using the `--output-state` option.
+You can then edit `relation.csv` file and re-run the program with the option `--relations=relation.csv`.